omnetpp/omnetpp/doc/src/userguide/launcher.rst

 -  :guilabel:`Image path`: A path that is used to load images and icons in the model.

--  :guilabel:`Additional arguments`: Other command line arguments can be specified here and will be passed to the simulation process.
+-  :guilabel:`Additional arguments`: Other command-line arguments can be specified here and will be passed to the simulation process.

 -  :guilabel:`Build before launch`: This section allows you to configure the behavior of automatic build before launching.
-Build scope can be set either to build :guilabel:`this project and all its dependencies`, :guilabel:`this project only` or we can turn of autobuild before launch.
-Active configuration switching on build can be also configured here (:guilabel:`Ask`, :guilabel:`Switch`, :guilabel:`Never switch`.)
+Build scope can be set either to build :guilabel:`this project and all its dependencies`, :guilabel:`this project only`, or we can turn off autobuild before launch.
+Active configuration switching on the build can be also configured here (:guilabel:`Ask`, :guilabel:`Switch`, :guilabel:`Never switch`.)

 Related Command-Line Arguments